-The PGA Tour sent a threatening e-mail yesterday to members of the media telling them that any digital play by play would not only result in their press credentials being yanked, but also all credentials from other journalists working for that outlet.
+The PGA Tour sent an e-mail yesterday to members of the media telling them that any digital play by play would not only result in their press credentials being yanked, but also all credentials from other journalists working for that outlet.
 Also, you don't even have to be covering the event on-site to have your credentials pulled.
-Here's the boorish threat via Golf.com...
+Here's the threat via Golf.com...

 "As you know, our media regulations prohibit the use of real-time, play-by-play transmission in digital outlets.
 In order to enforce these regulations, beginning this year, we will revoke the on-site credentials of all journalists affiliated with outlets that post play-by-play coverage, whether those posts are originating from tournament site or otherwise."